Malaria Clinical Presentation

 • Myalgia

+Patients experience a paroxysm of fever, shaking chills, and sweats (every 48 or 72 h, depending on species).
 The classic paroxysm begins with a period of shivering and chills, which lasts for approximately 1-2 hours and is followed by a high fever.
 Finally, the patient experiences excessive diaphoresis, and the body temperature of the patient drops to normal or below normal.

 Many patients, particularly early in infection, do not present the classic paroxysm but may have several small fever spikes a day.
-Indeed, the periodicity of fever associated with each species (ie, 48 h for P falciparum, P vivax, and P ovale [or tertian fever] ; 72 h for P malariae [or quartan fever]) is not apparent during initial infection because of multiple broods emerging in the bloodstream.
-In addition, the periodicity is often not observed in P falciparum infections.
+Indeed, the periodicity of fever associated with each species (ie, 48 h for P falciparum, P vivax, and P ovale [or tertian fever]; 72 h for P malariae [or quartan fever]) is not apparent during initial infection because of multiple broods emerging in the bloodstream.
+In addition, the periodicity often is not observed in P falciparum infections.
 Patients with long-standing, synchronous infections are more likely to present with classic fever patterns.
 In general, however, the occurrence of periodicity of fever is not a reliable clue to the diagnosis of malaria.

 Less common malarial symptoms include the following: